What Is Glycemic Control?

 Polydipsia (excessive thirst)

-Intense thirst compensating for fluid loss in the urine.
-May lead to intake of more than 3-4 liters per day.
+Intense thirst that compensates for urinary fluid loss.
+May drive intake above 3-4 liters per day.

 3. 03